Diatom

 Unusually for autotrophic organisms, diatoms possess a urea cycle, a feature that they share with animals, although this cycle is used to different metabolic ends in diatoms.
 The family Rhopalodiaceae also possess a cyanobacterial endosymbiont called a spheroid body.
 This endosymbiont has lost its photosynthetic properties, but has kept its ability to perform nitrogen fixation, allowing the diatom to fix atmospheric nitrogen.
 Other diatoms in symbiosis with nitrogen-fixing cyanobacteria are among the genera Hemiaulus, Rhizosolenia and Chaetoceros.

 Dinotoms are diatoms that have become endosymbionts inside dinoflagellates.
-Research on the dinoflagellates Durinskia baltica and Glenodinium foliaceum have shown that the endosymbiont event happened so recently, evolutionarily speaking, that their organelles and genome are still intact with minimum to no gene loss.
+Research on the dinoflagellates Durinskia baltica and Glenodinium foliaceum has shown that the endosymbiont event happened so recently, evolutionarily speaking, that their organelles and genome are still intact with minimal to no gene loss.
 The main difference between these and free living diatoms is that they have lost their cell wall of silica, making them the only known shell-less diatoms.

 The study of diatoms is a branch of phycology.
 Diatoms are classified as eukaryotes, organisms with a nuclear envelope-bound cell nucleus, that separates them from the prokaryotes archaea and bacteria.
 Diatoms are a type of plankton called phytoplankton, the most common of the plankton types.
 Diatoms also grow attached to benthic substrates, floating debris, and on macrophytes.
 They comprise an integral component of the periphyton community.
 Another classification divides plankton into eight types based on size: in this scheme, diatoms are classed as microalgae.
 Several systems for classifying the individual diatom species exist.

 Fossil evidence suggests that diatoms originated during or before the early Jurassic period, which was about 150 to 200 million years ago.
 The oldest fossil evidence for diatoms is a specimen of extant genus Hemiaulus in Late Jurassic aged amber from Thailand.

 Diatoms are used to monitor past and present environmental conditions, and are commonly used in studies of water quality.
-Diatomaceous earth (diatomite) is a collection of diatom shells found in the earth's crust.
+Diatomaceous earth (diatomite) is a collection of diatom shells found in the Earth's crust.
 They are soft, silica-containing sedimentary rocks which are easily crumbled into a fine powder and typically have a particle size of 10 to 200 μm.
 Diatomaceous earth is used for a variety of purposes including for water filtration, as a mild abrasive, in cat litter, and as a dynamite stabilizer.